Skip to Main Content

 Image Gallery

-Philadelphia Museum of Art from Museums series, 2006-present, Carrie Mae Weems (American, born 1953), Digital c-print.
-Courtesy the artist and Gladstone Galley.
+Philadelphia Museum of Art from Museums series, 2006-present, Carrie Mae Weems, Digital c-print. © Carrie Mae Weems.
+Courtesy of the artist and Gladstone, New York, Fraenkel Gallery, San Francisco, and Galerie Barbara Thumm, Berlin.

-Royce Jarvey, 2024, Maria Hupfield (Canadian (Wasauksing First Nation), born 1975), archival pigment print, Patel Brown, Courtesy of Patel Brown and the artist
+Royce Jarvey, 2024, Maria Hupfield (Canadian (Wasauksing First Nation), born 1975), archival pigment print.
+Courtesy of Patel Brown and the artist © 2026 Maria Hupfield.

-Self Portrait laying on Jack Johnson’s Grave, 2006, Rashid Johnson (American, born 1977), Durst lambda print mounted on panel, Cosmic Studios, Private Collection
+Self Portrait laying on Jack Johnson’s Grave, 2006, Rashid Johnson (American, born 1977), Durst lambda print mounted on panel.
+Courtesy of Cosmic Studios © 2026 Rashid Johnson.

-Skin Tight (Ice Cube’s Eyes), 1995, Glenn Ligon (American, born 1960), Black pigment on natural canvas, The Fabric Workshop and Museum, Philadelphia, Collection of The Fabric Workshop and Museum
+Skin Tight (Ice Cube’s Eyes), 1995, Glenn Ligon (American, born 1960), Black pigment on natural canvas.
+The Fabric Workshop and Museum Bequest of Marion Boulton Stroud © 2026 Glenn Ligon.

 Solidarity, 2023, Hank Willis Thomas, patina bronze, Pace Gallery, Los Angeles.
-Courtesy of the Artist and Pace Gallery
+Courtesy of Goodman Gallery and Hank Willis Thomas.

 A. Thomas Schomberg at work, 1980.
 Photo courtesy of Schomberg Studios.